CauSeygn/Cachy-linux-tweaks/categories/post-install tweaks/13. hyprland/instructions.md

 ```
 For me, this prints out the keycode `rs` and the variant that i want `latin`, so for me i would input `kb_layout = rs` & `kb_variant = latin` into `~.config/hypr/config/input.conf` to apply it.
 ### Third
-Place whichever component in here that you are going to use into `~.config/` and give the configs are read-through to familiarize yourself.
+Place whichever component in here that you are going to use into `~.config/` and give the configs a read-through to familiarize yourself, __ESPECIALLY__ `input.conf`.
 ## Now you can reboot into Hyprland
 (I trust you copied everything provided, otherwise you're on your own.)
 ### Now that you are in Hyprland